Securing applications at the Edge with Trusted Docker Containers

 - Security in transit: Docker Enterprise leverages the trusted platform module to create credentials and generate key pairs for secure connection to enterprise infrastructure.

-- Security at rest: Docker Enterprise leverages disk encryption to protect images in an encrypted volume, backed by keys in TPM.
+- Security at rest: The Docker Enterprise platform makes use of disk encryption to protect images in an encrypted volume, backed by keys in TPM.

 - Node integrity: Security services tied to Docker Engine and to secure boot use a secure cryptoprocessor such as a Trusted Platform Module (TPM) to measure container infrastructure files and prevent compromised files and data from being accessed.